Shaping a Smarter Electromagnetic Landscape: IAB, NCR, and RIS in 5G Standard and Future 6G: Introduction

 Reconfigurable Intelligent Surfaces (RIS) are an emerging technology that leverages reconfigurable surface technology to adapt to the propagation environment.
 Primarily using passive components and eliminating the need for expensive active components like power amplifiers, RIS provides benefits such as lower hardware costs, reduced energy consumption, and versatile deployment options on various structures like walls, buildings, and lamp posts.
 Compared to IAB and NCR, RIS stands out due to its cost-effectiveness and adaptability.

 As for standardization, RIS has not yet been studied in 3GPP.
-While some companies proposed including RIS as a SI in 3GPP for Release 18, most considered it premature and suggested exploring it for 6G technology instead.
-Consequently, the proposal was not approved for Release 18.
+While some companies proposed including RIS as a SI in 3GPP for Rel-18, most considered it premature and suggested exploring it for 6G technology instead.
+Consequently, the proposal was not approved for Rel-18.
 To address standardization, the ETSI Industry Specification Group (ISG) for RIS was established in September 2021.
 It serves as the pre-standardizing group for RIS, aiming to define use cases, deployment scenarios, and requirements to establish global standardization.
-The group's objective is to provide a framework for dynamically controlling radio signals between transmitters and receivers, transforming the wireless environment into a service.
-Recently, ETSI released its first Group Report in April 2023, identifying relevant RIS use cases (ETSI GR RIS-001 \cite{ETSI-GR-RIS-001}), and subsequently, a new Report in June 2023, exploring communication and channel models (ETSI GR RIS-003 \cite{ETSI-GR-RIS-003}).
+Their goal is to enable dynamic control over radio signals, effectively transforming the wireless environment into an adaptable service.
+The group's progress includes the release of its first Group Report (ETSI GR RIS-001 \cite{ETSI-GR-RIS-001}) in April 2023, which identifies pertinent use cases for RIS, followed by ETSI GR RIS-003 \cite{ETSI-GR-RIS-003} in June 2023, discussing communication and channel models, and ETSI GR RIS-002 \cite{ETSI-GR-RIS-002} in August 2023, which delves into technological challenges, architectural considerations, and their implications for standardization.
 Figure~\ref{fig:3GPP_Roadmap} showcases ETSI's progress on RIS.